jantomec/RunCellsWithTag/README.md

 - Check the case sensitivity of the tags when entering them in the command palette.

 ## Release Notes

+### 1.1.0

+Add a button to make things simpler.
+The button can be disabled in extension settings.

 ### 1.0.1